-Sexual offenses are prohibited under state and federal laws and may be prosecuted in the criminal justice system, though legal definitions may vary from the definitions upheld by the Hampshire community.
-Pursuing campus resolution options does not preclude one from pursuing legal action now or in the future, and vice versa.
-Reporting a sexual offence to Campus Police does not mean this incident will need to go to court.
-Campus Police's certified sexual-assault investigators will work with the survivor, who will determine the resolution.
+Sexual offenses as defined in this policy by Hampshire College may also be prohibited under state and federal laws and may be prosecuted in the criminal justice system, though legal definitions of a sexual offense may differ from the definitions of sexual offenses adopted by the Hampshire community.
+An individual may pursue campus resolution, criminal investigation and prosecution, or both campus and criminal resolution.
+Pursuing campus resolution options does not preclude one from pursuing criminal action now or in the future, and vice versa.